-Antidiabetics and insulin: Following agents are used in the treatment of diabetes mellitus.
+Antidiabetics and insulin: The following agents are used in the treatment of diabetes mellitus.

-- Metformin (biguanide): It decreases hepatic gluconeogenesis, intestinal glucose absorption, improves insulin sensitivity by increasing the peripheral glucose uptake and utilization, improves glucose tolerance and lowers both basal and postprandial plasma glucose.
+- Metformin (biguanide): Metformin decreases hepatic gluconeogenesis and intestinal glucose absorption.
+It also improves insulin sensitivity by increasing peripheral glucose uptake and utilization.
+As a result, it improves glucose tolerance and lowers both basal and postprandial plasma glucose.
 It does not typically cause hypoglycemia or hyperinsulinemia.
-Metformin inhibits mitochondrial glycerophosphate dehydrogenase enzyme, increases HDL and decreases LDL levels.
-It is used in type 2 diabetics and pre-diabetics to lower HbA1c levels.
-Adverse effects include lactic acidosis, metallic taste in mouth, vit B12 deficiency, nausea, vomiting, diarrhea, abdominal pain, muscle cramps and mental status changes.
-High risk groups include elderly, renal or cardiac insufficiency.
+Metformin inhibits mitochondrial glycerophosphate dehydrogenase, increases HDL, and decreases LDL levels.
+It is used in type 2 diabetes and in pre-diabetes to lower HbA1c levels.
+Adverse effects include lactic acidosis, metallic taste in the mouth, vitamin B12 deficiency, nausea, vomiting, diarrhea, abdominal pain, muscle cramps, and mental status changes.
+High-risk groups include the elderly and patients with renal or cardiac insufficiency.
 Metformin should be discontinued before surgery or administration of contrast media to prevent lactic acidosis.

-- Sulfonylureas (glyburide, glipizide): They block ATP sensitive K+ channels on the pancreatic beta cells causing depolarization, calcium influx and insulin secretion.
-Hence they are also called as insulin secretagogues.
-They are useless if insulin stores are absent like in Type 1 DM.
+- Sulfonylureas (glyburide, glipizide): These drugs block ATP-sensitive K+ channels on pancreatic beta cells, causing depolarization, calcium influx, and insulin secretion.
+For this reason, they are also called insulin secretagogues.
+They are ineffective if insulin stores are absent (as in type 1 DM).
 They increase insulin sensitivity and decrease hepatic gluconeogenesis.
-They may cause hypoglycemia, weight gain, neutropenia, hemolytic anemia, skin allergies and alcohol intolerance.
-They are contraindicated in sulfa allergies, advanced renal or hepatic failure.
-Caution should be used while co-prescribing with beta blockers which may mask the effects of hypoglycemia like tachycardia and tremors.
+Adverse effects include hypoglycemia, weight gain, neutropenia, hemolytic anemia, skin allergies, and alcohol intolerance.
+They are contraindicated in sulfa allergies and in advanced renal or hepatic failure.
+Use caution when co-prescribing with beta blockers, which may mask signs of hypoglycemia such as tachycardia and tremors.

-- Meglitinides (repaglinide, nateglinide): They are analogues of sulfonylureas and increase insulin secretion from the pancreatic beta cells by blocking K+ channels.
-Adverse effects include weight gain, hypoglycemia and hepatotoxicity.
+- Meglitinides (repaglinide, nateglinide): These drugs are analogues of sulfonylureas.
+They increase insulin secretion from pancreatic beta cells by blocking K+ channels.
+Adverse effects include weight gain, hypoglycemia, and hepatotoxicity.

-- Incretin mimetics or GLP 1 receptor agonists (exenatide, liraglutide, albiglutide and dulaglutide): GLP 1, an incretin, is normally degraded by the enzyme DPP 4.
-Incretin mimetic drugs are resistant to degradation by DPP 4.
-They bind to GLP 1 receptor and increase insulin secretion, decrease glucagon secretion and slow gastric emptying.
-It causes weight loss.
-Adverse effects include GI upset, pancreatitis and rarely, pancreatic cancer.
+- Incretin mimetics or GLP 1 receptor agonists (exenatide, liraglutide, albiglutide and dulaglutide): GLP 1 (an incretin) is normally degraded by the enzyme DPP 4.
+Incretin mimetics are resistant to degradation by DPP 4.
+They bind to the GLP 1 receptor to increase insulin secretion, decrease glucagon secretion, and slow gastric emptying.
+They cause weight loss.
+Adverse effects include GI upset, pancreatitis, and rarely, pancreatic cancer.

-- DPP 4 (dipeptidyl peptidase) inhibitors or gliptins (sitagliptin, saxagliptin): Enhance the effect of incretins (GLP 1 and GIP), by inhibiting DPP 4 enzyme.
-Increase insulin secretion, decrease glucagon secretion and delay gastric emptying.
-Adverse effects include GI upset, diarrhea, constipation, nasopharyngitis, URTI, arthralgia, headache, dizziness, pancreatitis and acute renal failure.
+- DPP 4 (dipeptidyl peptidase) inhibitors or gliptins (sitagliptin, saxagliptin): These drugs enhance the effect of incretins (GLP 1 and GIP) by inhibiting the DPP 4 enzyme.
+They increase insulin secretion, decrease glucagon secretion, and delay gastric emptying.
+Adverse effects include GI upset, diarrhea, constipation, nasopharyngitis, URTI, arthralgia, headache, dizziness, pancreatitis, and acute renal failure.

-- SGLT 2 inhibitors (gliflozins like dapagliflozin, empagliflozin and canagliflozin): They inhibit SGLT 2 or sodium dependent glucose cotransporter in the proximal tubule of the kidney and decreases renal glucose reabsorption, causing glycosuria and polyuria.
-It promotes weight loss.
-Adverse effects include UTIs, vulvovaginitis, balanitis, dehydration and diabetic ketoacidosis.
+- SGLT 2 inhibitors (gliflozins like dapagliflozin, empagliflozin and canagliflozin): These drugs inhibit SGLT 2 (the sodium-dependent glucose cotransporter) in the proximal tubule of the kidney.
+This decreases renal glucose reabsorption, causing glycosuria and polyuria.
+They promote weight loss.
+Adverse effects include UTIs, vulvovaginitis, balanitis, dehydration, and diabetic ketoacidosis.

-- Alpha glucosidase inhibitors (acarbose, miglitol): They inhibit the enzyme alpha glucosidase that breaks down glucose, and decrease glucose absorption.
-Adverse effects include gas, bloating, flatulence, abdominal discomfort and diarrhea.
-It should not be used in IBD and malabsorption syndromes.
+- Alpha glucosidase inhibitors (acarbose, miglitol): These drugs inhibit the enzyme alpha glucosidase, which breaks down glucose, and they decrease glucose absorption.
+Adverse effects include gas, bloating, flatulence, abdominal discomfort, and diarrhea.
+They should not be used in IBD and malabsorption syndromes.

-- Amylin analogue (pramlintide): It slows gastric emptying by activation of amylin receptors in the nucleus accumbens and dorsal vagal nucleus, acts on the hypothalamus to decrease appetite and decreases glucagon secretion from the pancreas.
-It leads to decreased postprandial rise in blood glucose.
+- Amylin analogue (pramlintide): Pramlintide slows gastric emptying by activation of amylin receptors in the nucleus accumbens and dorsal vagal nucleus.
+It also acts on the hypothalamus to decrease appetite and decreases glucagon secretion from the pancreas.
+This reduces the postprandial rise in blood glucose.
 It causes weight loss.
 Adverse effects include hypoglycemia.

 Insulin types